OctopusDeploy/docs/docs/api-and-integration/app-veyor/index.md

 ![AppVeyor Npm Build](appveyor_artifact.png)

 ### Push To Octopus
 With the build page configured, go to `Deployment` and select the new `Octopus Deploy` `Deployment Provider`.
 This provider will perform all the appropriate calls to push the package to the Octopus Server.
 Ensure that the provided Octopus `Server URL` addresses can be reached by the AppVeyor servers.
-If not using the on-premise offering of AppVeyor, this means the _Octopus server must be accessible over the Internet_.
+If not using the on-premise offering of AppVeyor, this means the _Octopus Server must be accessible over the Internet_.

 ![AppVeyor Deploy](appveyor_deploy.png)